ShubhM28/index-backtest-api/DECISIONS.md

   Easy to add new calendar rules, new weighting strategies, or plug in new optimization solvers without breaking existing APIs.
 - **Production-Ready Foundations**:
   Designed with clean error handling, input validation, and modular architecture to ease transition to real-world deployment environments.

 ---

+## Additional Enhancements (Beyond Project Scope)

+To further enhance the robustness, observability, and production-readiness of the API, the following features were independently added:

+### 1. `/health` Endpoint

+- **Purpose**: Simple health check API endpoint to monitor service uptime and basic availability.
+- **Reason**: Common industry best practice for microservices; allows easy integration with monitoring systems or load balancers.

+### 2. Request Logging Middleware

+- **Purpose**: Middleware that logs every incoming HTTP request's method and path.
+- **Reason**: Improves observability and debugging capability; crucial for tracing API activity in production environments.

+### 3. API Versioning

+- **Purpose**: Added explicit versioning (`1.0.0`) to the FastAPI application metadata.
+- **Reason**: Prepares the API for future backward-compatible upgrades and makes it easier to manage evolving API changes professionally.

+---